 - Entitlement (more likely to feel disappointed when we don't get what we want than we are to feel grateful when we do).

 Now, I realize that is all easier to say than it is to correct.
-In fact, I was watching the recorded show while I was wrapping Christmas presents at 1 am.
-It was just what I needed to hear.
+In fact, I was watching the interview while I was wrapping Christmas presents It was just what I needed to hear.
 The tape dispenser was not cooperating, and I realized I hadn't purchased bows.
 Perfectionism for me this time of year mostly revolves around: Are the packages going to look perfect?
 Am I going to have the right food?
-Or I read our Christmas letter again and again wishing I had said something or not said something else.
+Or when I read our Christmas letter again and again, I wish I had said something or not said something else.
 It is so easy to get trapped in all of that and more when when we see our magazines full of perfectly set tables, photo worthy food, gorgeous hand cut Christmas cards, and perfect homemade gifts.